RaresCanache/devmind-fullstack-project/README.md

    - Computed the starting balance after subtracting total expenses and planned savings, then divided the remaining balance evenly over the financial plan duration.
 Moreover, I used **RoundingMode.HALF_UP** to prevent inaccuracies and negative values.

 4. **Generate Daily Savings Requirements**
-   - I iterate through the resulted array, subtracting the daily amount for each day of the planned period.
+   - Iterated through the resulted array, subtracting the daily amount computed for the planned period.
 These amounts will be rendered in the **Front-End**, on each tile of the calendar.